 RESTORE HP/ORC technology gives the unique possibility to unlock the integration of any kind of RES and WEH in DHC networks ensuring their exploitation all year long.
 This minimizes waste of energy with positive effects on environmental and economic assessment.

 A thermodynamic cycle with two evaporation and two condensation levels

-The Figure below reports an example of a complex cycle configuration which will be investigated numerically within the project that encompasses a power system with double evaporator (HP) / double condenser (ORC) configuration.
-HP charging cycle is provided by two evaporation levels in order to provide district cooling during summer by contextually boosting energy storage.
+The Figure below reports an example of a complex cycle configuration which will be investigated numerically within the project that encompasses a power system with a double evaporator (HP) / double condenser (ORC) configuration.
+The HP charging cycle has two evaporation levels in order to provide district cooling during summer by contextually boosting energy storage.
 The thermodynamic cycle when operated as ORC in discharging mode encompasses two condensation levels providing a better match with DH water.
 This would allow to increase the ORC cycle efficiency and the round-trip efficiency for a fixed DH energy need and supply temperature by further expanding a fraction of the working fluid down to lower operating pressures and integrate DC directly into the cycle.